 Therefore, the previous review assumed that Browns Creek Road Zone 1(c) area may only have had the capacity for an additional ~48 lots in the existing zoning boundary (in addition to the approved vacant small lots).

-Note: The increase to 20ha for BCR is likely to reduce the potential yield to around 10-20 additional lots above the approved subdivision number in 2016.
-See Section at end of this Appendix.
+Note: The increase to 20ha is likely to reduce the potential yield to around 10-20 additional dwellings above the approved subdivision number in 2016.

 6.2.3.
 Demand Analysis

 Historic Dwelling Approvals / Construction